-During the holidays we always run into folks who are friends of our friends or friends of family members.
+During the holidays, we always run into folks who are friends of our friends or friends of family members.
 As part of the typical conversation, the question is invariably raised asking what I do for a living.
-When I reply I make diaper cakes, most of the the time the response is “huh” or “what’s a diaper cake?”.
-So I usually give my standard elevator pitch that goes something like this.
-A diaper cake is an arrangement of diapers made to resemble a traditional tiered
+When I reply that I make diaper cakes, most of the the time, the response is huh or whats a diaper cake?.
+So, I usually give my standard elevator pitch that goes something like this, A diaper cake is an arrangement of diapers made to resemble a traditional tiered

-Over the years, the designs have evolved to include plush toys and a host of other “goodies” for the mom.
-I’m sure you may have seen pictures of diaper cakes made with a champagne bottle in the center along with the diapers as a way to give the mom something to care for the newborn plus of course the champagne for the parents.
-I’ve seen motorcycles, airplanes, topsy-turvey, and a host of other designs all cleverly created with diapers.
-However, just like a traditional wedding cake has it’s tiers, so does the “traditional” diaper cake and I feel most comfortable with this style for many reasons.
+Over the years, the designs have evolved to include plush toys and a host of other goodies for the mom.
+Im sure you may have seen pictures of diaper cakes made with a champagne bottle in the center, along with the diapers, as a way to give the mom something to care for the newborn, plus of course the champagne for the parents to enjoy once mommy can start drinking again.
+Ive seen motorcycles, airplanes, topsy-turvey, and a host of other designs all cleverly created with diapers.
+However, just like a traditional wedding cake has its tiers, so does the traditional diaper cake, and I feel most comfortable with this style for many reasons.

-In closing, I thought to add another comment from folks I have talked to while owning Lil’ Baby Cakes.
+In closing, I thought I would address one final comment that I tend to get from folks I have talked to since I started Lil Baby Cakes.
 Believe it or not, I still get the occasional question asking whether or not you have to refrigerate the diaper cake.
-Now, maybe it is all in jest or maybe they are just making wise cracks.
+Now, maybe these folks are just pulling my leg, or maybe they are just making wise cracks.
 However, it has happened enough times that I sometimes wonder if people do get confused about exactly what a diaper cake is.

-As 2012 closes down I would like to wish you a Happy New Year.
-I look forward to creating many more new designs next year all Lil’ Baby Cakes style!
-Best wishes for a great 2013,
+As 2018 closes down I would like to wish you a Happy New Year.
+I look forward to creating many more new designs next year all Lil Baby Cakes style!
+Best wishes for a great 2019!